View-Master: 1919–1956: early photo services

-The company took the first steps towards developing the View-Master after Edwin Mayer and Graves met with William Gruber, an organ maker of German origin trained by Welte & Sons and an avid photographer living in Portland.
+The company took the first steps towards developing the View-Master after Edwin Mayer and Graves met with William Gruber, a player-piano technician of German origin trained by Welte & Sons and an avid photographer living in Portland.
 Mayer and Gruber had both developed devices for viewing stereo images, but Gruber had made up a stereo imaging rig out of two Kodak Bantam Specials mounted together on a tripod.
-He designed a machine that mounted the tiny pieces of Kodachrome color transparency film into reels made from heavy paper stock.
+He designed a machine that mounted the tiny pieces of Kodachrome color transparency film into reels made from heavy paper stock used by the player pianos he serviced.
 A special viewer was also designed and produced.
 He had the idea of updating the old-fashioned stereoscope by using the new Kodachrome 16-mm color film, which had recently become available.

 New business venture

 A View-Master reel holds 14 film transparencies in seven pairs that create the seven stereoscopic images.
 The components of each pair are viewed simultaneously, one by each eye, thus simulating binocular depth perception.

 According to a 1960 court document, the Gruber-Sawyer partner venture began from that first meeting in 1938.
 Thereafter, Ed Mayer negotiated with Gruber while production methods and some marketing were developed.
 A formal agreement was signed in February 1942 between Gruber and Sawyer partners, doing business as Sawyer's.

 Mayer and people within the Sawyer's organization were uncertain about what to call the new product, but they eventually settled on the name of View-Master.
 The View-Master brand name eventually came to be recognized by 65% of the world's population, but Gruber disliked the name, believing that it sounded too much like Toast-Master, Mix-Master or some other kitchen appliance.

 The View-Master was introduced at the 1939 New York World's Fair, marked "Patent Applied For".
 It was intended as an alternative to the scenic postcard, and was originally sold at photography shops, stationery stores and scenic-attraction gift shops.
 The main subjects of View-Master reels were Carlsbad Caverns and the Grand Canyon.

 The View-Master was marketed through Mayer's photo-finishing, postcard and greeting card company Sawyer's Service, Inc., known eventually as Sawyer's, Inc. The partnership led to the retail sales of View-Master viewers and reels.
 The patent for the viewing device was issued in 1940, and this original model came to be called the Model A viewer.
 Within a very short time, the View-Master supplanted the postcard business at Sawyer's.